Hong Kong Dragon Boat Festival 2020

 Going back as far as the third century, on the fifth day of the fifth lunar month the Hong Kong Dragon Boat Festival commemorates this legend with energetic dragon boat races that evolved into massive, colourful events.
 The boat races still dominate today’s festival but other traditions such as people eating zongzi, have become part of it.

-This year 7 June is the day of the festival – and coincides with a national holiday in Hong Kong – when Dragon Boat Associations will race against each other.
+This year 25 June is the day of the festival (the fifth day of the fifth lunar month hence the event is also known as the “Double Fifth Festival”) when Dragon Boat Associations will race against each other.
 The elaborately decorated and fierce-looking boats measure more than 10 metres, are decorated with ornately carved and painted dragon heads and tails, and each carry a crew of 20 to 22 paddlers who compete to the beat of heavy drums and the roar of the spectators.

-A week later, from 14 to 16 June, the festival is followed by three days of intense boat races during the CCB (Asia) Hong Kong International Dragon Boat Races when thousand’s of professional athletes battle it out against each other on Victoria Harbour.
+A few days earlier, from 19 to 21 June, the festival is preceded by three days of intense boat races during the CCB (Asia) Hong Kong International Dragon Boat Races when thousand’s of professional athletes battle it out against each other on Victoria Harbour.

 The races are held throughout Hong Kong, but one distinctive spot to watch them is the fishing town of Tai O’ on the western side of Lantau Island.
 Set in the middle of traditional stilt houses, their festival includes a water parade during which temple deities are carried in elaborately decorated sampans pulled by the dragon boats.
 Along the way the locals burn incense and paper offerings and after the parade the boat races are held to entertain and please the gods.